Chancelade man: Morphology

 The cranium is rather narrow, but long and tall, and with a clear sagittal keel along the suture between the parietal bones.
 The face was large, both wide and high, with high orbits quite close together and of somewhat rectangular shape.
 The cheek-bones were also quite prominent, high and broad at the same time.
-The nasal opening was tall but narrow, and the nasal bone (now lost on the original Chancelade skull), indicate a pronounced nasal bridge and large nose, similar to that found in some European and Middle Eastern people.
+The nasal opening was tall but narrow, and the nasal bone (now lost on the original Chancelade skull) indicates a pronounced nasal bridge and large nose, similar to that found in some European and Middle Eastern people.
 The chin was well developed and the limb bones were strong.
 The original skeleton is today housed in the Musée d'art et d'archéologie du Périgord in Perigueux.